biraj21/termctl/README.md

 const termctl = require("termctl");
 ```

-**Note:** I have tested this just on my Linux Mint so I don't know if changing colors will work on Windows or Mac.
+**Note:** I have tested this just on my Linux Mint so I don't know if changing colors will work on Mac.

 # Methods